 At Personal Eyes Optometry in the Sydney CBD, we have had feedback from some of those that have been using their blue light control glasses and the general consensus has been a noticeable reduction in eyestrain and eye fatigue.

 Many of the smart devices today have the option of blue light filtering apps available within their operating system.
-Apple, for instance, has Night Shift that allows the screen lighting to be shifted to a warmer colour.
-This can be a simple adjustment made from Settings on the control panel, and this of course can then be readjusted back to normal for daytime settings.
+Apple, for instance, has Night Shift that allows the screen lighting to be shifted to a warmer color.
+This can be a simple adjustment made from Settings on the control panel, and this, of course, can then be readjusted back to normal for daytime settings.

 In summary blue light is both essential for wellness but it can create problems with good sleep and our circadian clock.
 Melatonin is essential for good sleep and indeed, these days, many people do have it prescribed as a supplement by their GP, particularly those with auto-immune disorders.